 The Basic Life Skills program serves adults 18 years of age and older.
 Classes focus on seven areas of study: language, math, social studies, community living, consumer economics, health, and vocational education and enables students to develop to their ultimate potential and to achieve some level of independence.
 The program is offered at the MCC Bertie Campus in Windsor.

-♦ English as a Second Language (ESL)

-English as a Second Language is designed for adults who want to learn English language skills necessary to function effectively in an English-speaking environment.
+◆ English Language Acquisition (ELA) (Formerly known as ESL - English as a Second Language) English Language Acquisition is designed for adults who want to learn English language skills necessary to function effectively in an English-speaking environment.